drufball/yosai/_drafts/complications.md

 Eizo set Aki down and pushed her behind him.
 "I will do my best to clear a path, get ready to run."
 His determined frown flickered in the lantern light.

 Lantern light?
 Denri looked around, confused.
 There weren't any lanterns in the hallway.
-But a large swath of light was glowing through the wall to their left.
+But a dull light was wavering through the wall to their left.

 "Hey, eagle eye.
 You've been paying attention to the route we've been taking, right?
 How close do you think we are to the hallway where I threw that first lantern?"

 "Close.
 Why?"
 He raised his hands, preparing to charge the guards.

 "_Nice_."
-She smiled wickedly.
+Denri grinned.
 "New plan!
 I get to break things after all.
 Stay close behind me, Aki."
 Eizo looked over his shoulder.

 Denri let out a yell of delight and threw herself through the wall.